quan0401/node_with_docker/README.md

 - `FROM`: Specifies the base environment for the Docker image, using the official NodeJS image with version 18.
 - ...

-### Prerequisites

-Docker must be installed on your local machine.

 ### Use docker-compose to run